apigee/apigee-access/README.md

 configuration of an API proxy with Node.js code.

-* When you are an Apigee Edge user who wants to take advantage of the built-in distributed cache available on the platform.
+* When you are an Apigee Edge user who wants to take advantage of the built-in distributed cache, quota, OAuth, and analytics available on the platform.

 ### When Should I Not Use This?